 An age-based model similar to Stock Synthesis was coded in ADMB (Fournier et al. 2012) for the 2000 assessment (Williams et al. 2000).
 The differences between SS and the new ADMB model were minor.
-This assessment predicted that the Widow Rockfish stock was overfished, but that the population is likely to increase with reasonable catches.
+This assessment predicted that the Widow Rockfish stock was below the B25% minimum stock size threshold and the NMFS formally declared the stock to be overfished, but that the population was likely to increase with reasonable catches.
 Natural mortality was fixed at 0.15 yr-1 in this model and a starting year of 1968 was chosen based on the assumption that the 1965 year class was the earliest recruitment that could be estimated given the available data.
 The assessment model remained the same through 2007 with the exception of starting in year 1958 and reducing the fixed value of M to 0.125 yr-1.
 In 2009, a full assessment was completed with a two-area model for a coastwide stock that estimated the proportion of recruitment in each area and started with reconstructed landings back to 1916 (He et al. 2009).

 The stock was not declared rebuilt until the 2011 assessment (He et al. 2011).
 This assessment was a one-area model with fisheries stratified by areas as in previous assessments.
 This was the result of an investigation that found little difference between a one-area model and a two-area model.
-The model used Stock Synthesis, started in 1916, estimated recruitment, estimated M with a prior distribution, used length-based selectivity, and assumed a time-varying, but constant discard rate for all fisheries before 2007.
+The model used Stock Synthesis, started in 1916, estimated recruitment, estimated M with a prior distribution, used length-based selectivity, and assumed a time-varying, but flat discard rate for all fisheries before 2007.